- Standard Limit / Maximum Amount: No Limit (read more)

 - Penalty if Not Returned on Time: The amount withheld & attorney’s fees (read more)

 Purpose.
 Security deposits are like safety nets.
 They ensure compensation for any loss that the landlord might incur because of the tenant’s acts.
-It covers for incidents like damage to the property, termination of the lease without notice or non-payment of rent.
+It covers for incidents like damage to the property, termination of the lease without notice or nonpayment of rent.

 Legal Basics.
 Ohio laws do not put a limit on the amount that can be charged as security deposit from which unpaid rent and cost of repairs of damage to the unit may be deducted.
-It must be returned within 30 days of the end of the lease and surrender of the premises, with an itemized statement of charges if there are deductions.
+Security deposits must be returned within 30 days of the end of the lease and surrender of the premises, with an itemized statement of charges if there are deductions.
 Otherwise, the landlord may be made to pay a penalty equal to the amount withheld and attorney’s fees.

 Maximum Security Deposit Charge in Ohio

 There is no limit on the amount that Ohio landlords can charge as security deposit.
+Note, although at the state level there is no statutory limit on security deposits, city and county laws may have a set cap on security deposits for residential units.

 Allowable Deductions on Security Deposits in Ohio